tsamsonov/supplementary-contours/README.md

 ## Usage

+You can use this software for free.
 Six tools are contained in the toolbox:

 1. **Centrality** tool calculates the centrality raster field.
 The value of each pixel of this raster provides estimation of how close it is located to the central line of the region between contours.
 Central pixels have *C = 1*, pixels under the regular contours have *C = 0*.